townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       In :term:`object-oriented programming <object-oriented programming paradigm>`,
       a synonym for :term:`data member`.

+   average case
+      In :term:`algorithm analysis`, the average of the costs for all :term:`problem instances <problem instance>` of a given input size :math:`n`.
+If not all problem
+      instances have equal probability of occurring, then average case must be calculated using a weighted average.

    backing storage
    backing store
       The underlying storage for an :term:`ADT`.